Webinars

 Speaker Disclosures:

-Financial disclosures: The presenters receive salaries from CCCBSD.
+Financial disclosures: Karen, Julie, Christina, and Courtney receive salaries from CCCBSD.

-Nonfinancial disclosures: Dr. Hopkins is Board president of Hands & Voices HQ.
-The other presenters have no relevant non financial disclosures.
+Nonfinancial disclosures: Karen is Board president of Hands & Voices HQ.
+Julie, Christina, and Courtney have no relevant non financial disclosures.

 Course Description: